George Cowan: Later life

 In 1988, Cowan became a senior fellow emeritus at Los Alamos, part of a group of six longtime Los Alamos employees rewarded with research positions free from administrative chores that would also advise the laboratory director on policy issues.
 Cowan served as president of the Santa Fe Institute until his retirement in 1991.

 Death

 Cowan died on April 20, 2012, from complications of pneumonia in his Los Alamos home.
+His remains, and those of his wife, were interred at Guaje Pines Cemetery.